-Surveys world music traditions, examining style, performance practice, and cultural context, providing an appreciation of the range and diversity of musical expression in a variety of world cultures, Non-Western and Western .
-Attendance at concerts required.
+Surveys selected world music traditions, examining style, performance practice, and cultural context.
+The course provides students an appreciation of the range and diversity of musical expression in a variety of world cultures, Western and Non-Western.
+Requires field trips and concert attendance.
 Students cannot complete both MUS M04 and MUS M04H courses because credit will only be awarded to the first course completed.
 Applies to Associate Degree.
 Transfer credit: CSU; UC

-MUS M04H - 3 Units Honors: Survey of World Music
+MUS M04H - 3 Units Honors: Survey of World Music Prerequisites: None

-Surveys world music traditions, examining style, performance practice, and cultural context, providing an appreciation of the range and diversity of musical expression in a variety of world cultures, Non-Western and Western.
+Honors work in examining selected world music traditions, with a focus on style, performance practice, and cultural context.
+The course provides honors students an appreciation of the range and diversity of musical expression in a variety of world cultures, Western and Non-Western.
 Honors work challenges students to be more analytical and creative through expanded assignments, real-world applications and enrichment opportunities.
-Field trips and attendance concerts required.
+Requires field trips and concert attendance.
 Students cannot complete both MUS M04 and MUS M04H courses because credit will only be awarded to the first course completed.
 Applies to Associate Degree.
 Transfer credit: CSU; UC

-MUS M08 - 3 Units Music Appreciation
+MUS M08 - 3 Units Music Appreciation Prerequisites: None